taehyun9202/riotStat/README.md

 ## Summary

-riotStat is created using React,React Hooks, React Router and Axios.
+riotStat is created using React, React Hooks, React Router, and Axios.

 There are three main features of the website: